Skip to main content

 The Multiple Means of Action and Expression principleOpens in a new window consists of three main guidelines:

-• options for physical action,
+• design options for interaction,

-• options for expression and communication, and
+• design options for expression and communication, and

-• options for executive function.
+• design options for strategy development.

-Next sectionOptions for Physical Action
+Next sectionOptions for Interaction